Samia Halaby

-Samia A. Halaby (born 1936, in Jerusalem) is a Palestinian artist, activist, and scholar living and working in New York.
-Halaby is recognized as a pioneer of abstract painting.
-Since beginning her artistic career in the late 1950s, she has exhibited in museums, galleries, and art fairs throughout Europe, Asia, North and South America.
+Samia A. Halaby (born 1936) is a Palestinian-American visual artist, activist, educator, and scholar.
+Halaby is recognized as a pioneer of abstract painting and Computer art.
+Since beginning her artistic career in the late 1950s, she has exhibited in museums, galleries, and art fairs throughout Europe, Asia, and North America.
 Her work is housed in public and private collections around the world, including the Solomon R. Guggenheim Museum (New York), the Institut du Monde Arabe (Paris), and the Palestinian Museum (Birzeit).

-She received her academic training in the U.S., Halaby and has been active in American academia, teaching art at the university level for over twenty years, a decade of which was spent as an associate professor at Yale School of Art (1972–82) She was the first woman to hold the position of Associate Professor at the Yale School of Art.
-She also taught at the University of Hawaii, Indiana University, the Cooper Union, the University of Michigan, and the Kansas City Art Institute.

-Based in New York since the 1970s, Halaby has long been active in the city's art scene, mainly through independent and non-profit art spaces and artist-run initiatives, in addition, she participated in leftist political organizing for various causes.
-She has long been an activist for working-class and Palestinian liberation movements.
+Her work was included in the 2024 Venice Biennale.

 Early life

-Halaby was born in Jerusalem in 1936 during the British Mandate of Palestine.
+Halaby was born in Jerusalem on December 12, 1936, during the British Mandate of Palestine.
 She is the daughter of Asaad Halaby and Foutonie Atallah Halaby.
 Samia has two older brothers, Dr. Sami and Dr. Fouad Halaby, and a younger sister, Dr. Nahida Halaby.
 Their father was orphaned and, at a young age, had the financial responsibility of supporting his siblings thrust upon him.
-He began the first taxi service in Jerusalem in the early 1900s, eventually becoming a Principal of Lind & Halaby Ltd., a seller of Goodyear Tire and Rubber Company.
+He began the first taxi service in Jerusalem in the early 1900s, eventually becoming a principal of Lind & Halaby Ltd., a seller of the Goodyear Tire and Rubber Company.
 Their mother was educated at the Friends School in Ramallah.
-She was referred to as “the encyclopedia of the family.”
+She was referred to as "the encyclopedia of the family".

+Halaby attended the British Tabitha Mission School.
 Halaby retains vivid visual memories of her life in Palestine, especially of the trees and leaves in her grandmother Maryam Atallah's garden in Jerusalem.
 As a young child Samia would experience synesthetic colors and shapes that would correlate with various family members.
-Her sister was a rounded and yellow/white iridescent Samia was dark metallic red sideways railroad.
-In 1948, Halaby and her family fled their home in the port city of Yafa (Jaffa) in 1948 with the creation of the Israeli state.
-She was eleven years old.
-Her family fled to Lebanon, where they resided in Beirut until 1951, when they eventually settled in Cincinnati, Ohio.
+Her sister was a rounded and yellow/white iridescent; Samia was a dark metallic red sideways railroad.
+In 1948, Halaby and her family fled their home in the port city of Yafa during the Nakba.
+She was 11 years old.
+Her family fled to Lebanon, residing in Beirut until 1951, before eventually settled in Cincinnati, Ohio.
+Halaby graduated from North College Hill High School.

+Career

+Halaby received her academic training in the Midwestern United States (BSc Design – University of Cincinnati; MA Painting – Michigan State University; MFA – Indiana University).
+She was active in American academia and taught art at the university level for over twenty years, a decade of which was spent as an associate professor at the Yale School of Art (1972–1982), where she was the first woman to hold the position of associate professor.
+She also taught at the University of Hawaii, Indiana University, the Cooper Union, the University of Michigan, and the Kansas City Art Institute.

+Based in New York City since 1976, Halaby has long been active in the city's art scene, mainly through independent and non-profit art spaces and artist-run initiatives.
+In addition, she has participated in leftist political organizing for various causes.
+She has long been an activist and in 2019 endowed the Samia A. Halaby Foundation to support Palestinian women and children.